KishanRaj0007/Medical-Image-Analysis-Model/README.md

-metHODOlOgy:-A systematic approach to data collection and preprocessing is adopted.
+#Methodology:-A systematic approach to data collection and
+preprocessing is adopted.
 A diverse dataset of medical images representing each disease category is gathered.
 These images undergo preprocessing steps to standardize their size, format,